 That said, site speed is not exclusively about server speed, and there are quite a few things you can do to make sure your Squarespace pages load as fast as they can:

-- Use compression tools like Tiny Png to reduce the size of any images before you upload them to Squarespace.
+• Reduce the size of your images by compressing them before you upload them to Squarespace.

-- In general, use JPGs for photographs and PNG files for screengrabs or diagrams (and when using PNG files, try to use an 8-bit ones, as they will be smaller than 24-bit ones).
+• In general, use JPGs for photographs and PNG files for screengrabs or diagrams (and when using PNG files, use 8-bit ones where possible, as they will be smaller than 24-bit ones).

 So far, I’ve broadly explained some of the technical tweaks you can make to your Squarespace site to give it the best chance of performing well in search results.